 Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
-Property plant & equipment valuations A five year rolling revaluation programme supplemented by annual reviews of significant changes in market values, is used for all property assets apart from HRA assets.
+Property plant & equipment valuations A five year rolling revaluation programme supplemented by annual review s of significant changes in market values, is used for all property assets apart from HRA assets.
 HRA assets are subject to a full revaluation every five years in line with guidance from the Ministry of Health, Communities and Local Government.
 In intervening years a desktop review of the valuation is carried out.
 All assets are valued at current value.
 The valuer is issued with instructions as to the basis of valuation in line with the CIPFA Code of Practice and RICS guidance.
 The internal valuations have been supplemented by a number of valuations carried out by external valuers including for the specialist asset of Tyseley Waste.
-The resultant valuations are then reviewed internally and then through suitably qualified external advisors who provide a challenge process.
-The resultant valuations are reviewed by Finance as to their reasonableness compared with previous years.
-Valuations are carried out by the Council's own valuer, who is a member of the Royal Institution of Chartered Surveyors.
+The resultant valuations are then review ed internally and then through suitably qualified external advisors w ho provide a challenge process.
+The resultant valuations are review ed by Finance as to their reasonableness compared with previous years.
+Valuations are carried out by the Council's ow n valuer, w ho is a member of the Royal Institution of Chartered Surveyors.
 Where external valuers for either the challenge process, for specialist assets or for managing fluctuations in demand, it is a requirement that the valuations are carried out by a RICS qualified valuer.
 Asset valuations, by their very nature, are subject to uncertainty due to market fluctuations.
 Estimates are provided by valuers in line with RICS requirements and taking into account prevailing market conditions.
+The impact of Covid-19 may have an impact on valuations.
+Whilst the peer review s have been put in place, including the use of independent valuers, there may be some level of uncertainty.
+Additional disclosures will be set out in the financial statements to ensure that the reader understands the basis of valuation, the uncertainties surrounding them and the judgements made in reaching the values accounted for.
 No